Roof of Somerville auto body shop collapses on top of cars

 SOMERVILLE, MASS.
-(WHDH) - The building that has been standing for more than a century and houses an autobody shop in Somerville collapsed Tuesday sending pieces of the roof crashing down on the cars below.
+(WHDH) - A building that had been standing for more than a century and houses an auto body shop in Somerville collapsed Tuesday, sending pieces of the roof crashing down on the cars below.

-Emergency crews were called to A+ Autobody on Medford Street shortly before 5 p.m. for reports of a building collapse.
-Upon their arrival, they found splintered wood from the 80 by 50 foot covering a number of cars being stored in the building.
+Emergency crews responding to a reported building collapse at the A+ Autobody on Medford Street around 5 p.m. found splintered wood from the 80-by-50-foot roof covering a number of cars.

 John Fragione said he immediately thought of his five employees.

 “There was a wooden beam, that’s all it was.
-I just head a big rumbling like you would see the side of a mountain coming down,” said Fragione.
-“It just came down all at once but, that doesn’t affect me.
+I just heard a big rumbling like you would see the side of a mountain coming down,” said Fragione.
+“It just came down all at once but that doesn’t affect me.
 Just looked over and saw my guys there and I was good.”

-Thankfully, all the employees were on the other side of the shop at the time of the collapse.
-No injuries were reported.
+All the employees were on the other side of the shop at the time of the collapse and there were no injuries reported.

 Deputy Fire Chief Sean Tierney said a clogged drain allowed rain to pool on the roof and nearby construction was rattling the ground at the time of the collapse.
-The age of the building is also a likely factor in the collapse.
+The age of the building is also a likely factor.

 The building will have to be torn down and Fragione said he is just thankful it was not worse.